barchart/events-client-js/USAGE_REPORTS.md

 * start (optional) - integer - The date and time of the first event to export.
 If provided, the value should be a millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 * end (optional) - integer - The data and time of the last event to export.
 If provided, the value should be a millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time).

 The export job will complete within 15 minutes.
-If too many records exist within the timeframe you've provided (between the _start_ to _end_ parameters), the job will fail and you will need to narrow your timeframe.
+If too many records exist and the report cannot be compiled within 15 minutes, it will time out.
+If that happens, narrow your timeframe and retry.

 __Endpoint__